ish-xyz/ish-ar.io/content/blog/tutorial-go-git/index.md

 ## Install and run our module

 Let's try our new go module.
+Run the following commands:

 ```
 go mod init